trusharmistry/ForPi_dotnet/ReadMe.md

    # - Click on your SMS-enabled phone number.
    # - Find the Messaging section.
 The default “CONFIGURE WITH” is what you’ll need: "Webhooks, TwiML, [etc.]".
    # - In the “A MESSAGE COMES IN” section, select "Webhook" and paste in your URL: in this quickstart step above, it would be: https://123454abc.ngrok.io/sms - be sure to add `/sms` at the end, as this is the route to the SmsController class.

+   # NOTE: when Pi goes down or restarted, the above process has to be repeated i.e. restart ngrok server and update twilio account with new address (TBD: find a way to automate this)
    ```

 ---